bragonya/jetpack-compose-demo-app/README.md

 ## What will you find here?
 ### Functionality
-This is the tipical master-detail app over a list of images provided by Unsplas API.
-Additioinally you can choose favorites (locally) and it will persist.
-The main purpose of this project is try to be a playground of the new Jetpack Compose for declaratives UIs.
+This is the typical master-detail app over a list of images provided by Unsplash API.
+Additionally, you can choose favorites (locally) and it will persist.
+The main purpose of this project is to try to be a playground of the new Jetpack Compose for declarative UIs.

-All the screens are hosted by MainActivity.kt and you can navigate throught [Jetpack Navigation Compose](https://developer.android.com/jetpack/compose/navigation) among the three  screens the app has which are:
+All the screens are hosted by MainActivity.kt and you can navigate through [Jetpack Navigation Compose](https://developer.android.com/jetpack/compose/navigation) among the three  screens the app has which are:

 * **HomeScreen.kt** you can find the complete list of images here.
-They are consumed from the Network and it has cache policy to work without Internet, this was implemented using ***Paging 3*** library (Using ***RemoteMediator***), ***Room DataBase***.
+They are consumed from the Network and it has a cache policy to work without Internet, this was implemented using ***Paging 3*** library (Using ***RemoteMediator***), ***Room DataBase***.
-* **FavoritesScreen.kt** This is pretty similar to HomeScreen.kt, the difference is the source of data, which is ***Room*** which handles the persistency locally, additionally you can find an implementation of a SearchBar to find specific images.
+* **FavoritesScreen.kt** This is pretty similar to HomeScreen.kt, the difference is the source of data, which is ***Room*** which handles the persistency locally, additionally, you can find an implementation of a SearchBar to find specific images.
-* **DetailScreen.kt** this is the most complex screen in terms of Jetpack Compose due the ammount of composables it has, you can find an implementation of a sliding ***Toolbar***, ***Shimmer loader***, ***Box composable***.
-Additionally you can add favorites from there.
+* **DetailScreen.kt** this is the most complex screen in terms of Jetpack Compose due to the number of composables it has, you can find an implementation of a sliding ***Toolbar***, ***Shimmer loader***, ***Box composable***.
+Additionally, you can add favorites from there.

 ## Architecture MVVM
 ### SharedViewModel
-One interesting thing of this project is that just one ViewModel was created to handle all the screens. ***SharedViewModel.kt*** is shared and is the bridge of communication among the screens.
+One interesting thing about this project is that just one ViewModel was created to handle all the screens. ***SharedViewModel.kt*** is shared and is the bridge of communication among the screens.
 It offers a [StateFlow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-state-flow/) to get updates in case some favorite is modified.
-Appart from that it is observing changes in the local database created with Room.
+Apart from that, it is observing changes in the local database created with Room.

 ### Navigation and Single Screen Application
 The orchestrator for navigation is ***UnsplashApp.kt*** you can find there the main structure of the application which is an [Scaffold](https://foso.github.io/Jetpack-Compose-Playground/material/scaffold/) with a [BottomNavigation](https://developer.android.com/jetpack/compose/navigation?hl=es-419#bottom-nav).
-The BottomNavigation navigates either HomeScreen or FavoritesScreen and inside those screens you can navigate to DetailScreen.
+The BottomNavigation navigates either HomeScreen or FavoritesScreen and inside those screens, you can navigate to DetailScreen.

-The navigation is managed by [AnimatedNavHost](https://google.github.io/accompanist/navigation-animation/) which is similar to NavHost with the difference that you can create animations everytime you navigate from one screen to another.
+The navigation is managed by [AnimatedNavHost](https://google.github.io/accompanist/navigation-animation/) which is similar to NavHost with the difference that you can create animations every time you navigate from one screen to another.

 ### Hilt
 Hilt is the new tool to handle dependency injection in Android so it was used to do that.
 You can find three modules: